undergrad-partner-school

 Student Population Diversity

-In 2023, out of the total number of students enrolled at the institution, the number of students of Asian origin was 345, and the number of Afro-American students was 708.
-2,056 undergrads at this school declared as Hispanic/Latino and 255 identified with more than one race.
-The school also had 11 students who declared as Native Hawaiian or other Pacific Islander, as well as 55 American Indian or Alaska Native students.
-There were also 115 students whose ethnicity is unknown.
+In 2023, out of the total number of students enrolled at the institution, the number of Asian students was 297, and the number of African American students was 617.
+1,936 undergrads at this school identified as Hispanic/Latino and 225 identified with more than one race.
+The school also had 15 students who identified as Native Hawaiian or other Pacific Islander, and 40 American Indian or Alaska Native students.
+There were also 51 students whose ethnicity is unknown.

 Cost

-Before sending an application to any college or university, the financial component should be taken into account.
-Here are some details you should know about the expenses at Community College of Denver that the majority of students face.
+Before you send an application to any college or university, you should take into account the financial component.
+Here are some important data on Community College of Denver costs that most students encounter at this school.

 Tuition and Fees